vitejs/vite/docs/guide/api-environment.md

 await runner.import('/entry.js')
 ```

-::: warning Acessing Module on the Server
+::: warning Accessing Module on the Server
 We do not want to encourage communication between the server and the runner.
 One of the problems that was exposed with `vite.ssrLoadModule` is over-reliance on the server state inside the processed modules.
 This makes it harder to implement runtime-agnostic SSR since user environment might have no access to server APIs.
 For example, this code assumes that Vite server and user code can run in the same context:

 ```ts